 - What scholarships & grants are available?
 Life West offers robust and varied scholarship opportunities.
 This is equally true for new, incoming students as well as current students who are looking to reduce their out-of-pocket costs.

-Of course, attending a full-time doctoral program has costs beyond tuition itself – room & board and transportation, to name a couple.
+Of course, attending a full-time doctoral program has costs beyond tuition itself – housing, food and transportation, to name a couple.

 The budget listed below is for an academic year (three quarters).
 All financial aid is packaged for one academic year at a time.
 A student may apply for financial aid every three quarters as long as he/she is full-time and making academic progress (e.g.if your loan period is fall/winter/spring, the loan renewal would be for summer/fall/winter and continue in three-quarter cycles).

-**Opportunity to work on campus; student paid for hours worked via bi-monthly paycheck.
+**Opportunity to work on campus; students are paid for hours worked via bi-monthly paycheck.

-If you borrow the maximum of $33,000 in the Federal Direct Loan Program, after paying tuition you will have approximately $2,004 per quarter for books, supplies and living expenses.
-Students who need additional assistance beyond the Direct Loan program may use the Federal Work-Study program and/or the *credit-based federal graduate PLUS loan program, thereby increasing the amount of funds available from $2,004 to $8,305 per quarter.
+If you borrow the maximum in the Direct Unsubsidized Loan Program ($33,000); after paying tuition & the Student Fee you will have approximately $1,304 per quarter for books, supplies and living expenses.
+Students who need additional assistance beyond the Direct Loan program may use the Federal Work-Study program and/or the *credit-based federal graduate PLUS loan program, thereby increasing the amount of funds available from $1,304 to $9,900 per quarter.